 On a hot day, it may be tempting to share your ice cream with your dog.
-But if your dog could, it would thank you for not doing so.
-Milk and milk-based products can cause diarrhea and other digestive upset, as well as set up food allergies (which often manifest as itchiness).
+But if he could, he'd thank you for not doing so.
+Milk and milk-based products can cause diarrhea and other digestive upset, as well as set up food allergies (which often show up as itchiness).

 Most people know that chocolate is bad for dogs.
 The toxic part is theobromine.
 It's in all kinds of chocolate, even white.
 The most dangerous kinds, though, are dark chocolate, chocolate mulch, and unsweetened baking chocolate.
-Eating chocolate, even just licking the icing bowl, can cause a dog to vomit, have diarrhea, and be excessively thirsty.
+Eating it, even just licking the icing bowl, can cause a dog to vomit, have diarrhea, and be excessively thirsty.
 It can also cause abnormal heart rhythm, tremors, seizures, and death.

 Fat Trimmings and Bones

-Table scraps often contain meat fat that a human didn't eat and bones.
+Table scraps often contain meat fat that a human didn't eat as well as bones.
 Both are dangerous for dogs.
-Fat trimmed from meat, both cooked and uncooked, can cause pancreatitis in dogs.
-And, although it seems natural to give a dog a bone, a dog can choke on it.
+Fat trimmed from meat, both cooked and uncooked, can cause pancreatitis.
+And, although it seems natural to give a dog a bone, he can choke on it.
 Bones can also splinter and block or cause cuts in your dog's digestive system.
 It's best to just forget about the doggie bag.

 Persimmons, Peaches, and Plums

 The problem with these fruits is the seeds or pits.
 Seeds from persimmons can cause problems in a dog's small intestine.
 They can also block his intestines.
 That can also happen if a dog eats the pit from a peach or plum.
 Plus, peach and plum pits contain cyanide, which is poisonous to both humans and dogs.
 The difference is humans know not to eat them.
 Dogs don't.